-The struggle did not surface in primary school because I spent Year 4 to 6 in ESL (English as a Second Language) classes from the 4th Grade, after my family moved to Sydney from Taiwan.
+The struggle did not surface in primary school because I was busy learning English in ESL (English as a Second Language) classes from the 4th Grade, after my family moved to Sydney from Taiwan.

-It was the bane of my existence for 6 long years.
+English was the bane of my existence.

 What I really hated was the fact that I almost always end up staring at the blank piece of paper in front of me, feeling completely stuck.

 “You can’t hand in a blank page!”

 I’d chalk it up to “Maybe I’m just not creative… I don’t have any good ideas.”

 The Struggle in Music